 "My ability to find the foreign body and remove it gave the patient a lot of confidence in my abilities," Lopez said.
 "And it gave me a lot of confidence in using the ultrasound machine."

-"If patients came in and I didn't use the ultrasound, they thought I didn't care about them," he said, following the rotation.
+Up to 100 patients a day came through Lopez's clinic, and by the end of the rotation, he said "if patients came in and I didn't use the ultrasound, they thought I didn't care about them."

 But it took some time for an ultrasound machine to find its way to Lopez's hands.

-Portable ultrasound machines in Special Forces actually had its beginnings in 2003 when the group's received their initial fielding.
-Upgraded machines were added 18 months ago and only recently did demand mount for more widespread fielding, said Lt.
+Portable ultrasound in Special Forces actually had its beginnings in 2003 when the groups received their initial fielding.
+Upgraded machines were added 18 months ago, and only recently did demand mount for more widespread fielding, said Lt.
 Col. Andrew Landers, current command surgeon at USASFC.

 Morgan provided that data, as well as a model training program.